houssamouhra/react-tic-tac-toe/README.md

 A simple Tic-Tac-Toe game built with **React** as part of the *React – The Complete Guide 2025* course by Maximilian Schwarzmüller.

-This project demonstrates React fundamentals like **components, props, state, event handling, and conditional rendering**.

 ## 🚀 Features
 - Classic 3x3 Tic-Tac-Toe board
 - Player turn switching (X / O)